AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex4.md

 ![Demo](./images/joc12.png)

-You can find the field by navigating to **geofenceEntryLdap._experienceplatform.locationService.currentPoiCity** (Replace Ldap by your LDAP).
+You can find the field by navigating to ```geofenceEntryLdap.<aepTenantId>.locationService.currentPoiCity``` (Replace Ldap by your LDAP).
 By clicking that field, it will be added as the dynamic value for the parameter **q**.
 This field will be populated by f.i. the geolocation-service that you've implemented in your Mobile App.

 ![Demo](./images/joc13.png)